BrunoAndreDias/socket-io-frontend/README.md

 Once this is a simple api there wasn't need to implement caching.
 I would do it with graphql but since i didn't use it because I'm already using React instead of Vue i didn't implemented.
 React doesn't have a good way of caching itself.

-For some reason that i din't get it, at this moment the dockerfile from the api isn't working properly.

 # Check the links for more details: